-Miscellaneous income was \$31,000 during the first quarter of 2014 and related, primarily, to sublease income.
+Miscellaneous income was \$63,000 and \$31,000 during the first half and second quarter of 2014, respectively, and related, primarily, to sublease income.

-Miscellaneous income was \$0.55 million for the three months ended March 31, 2013 representing a milestone event related to the licensing of PEG-SN38 as part of the Collaboration Agreement with Hisun.
+Miscellaneous income was \$631,000 and \$12,000 for the six months and three months ended June 30, 2013, respectively.
+In the first quarter of 2013, we recorded a milestone event related to the licensing of PEG-SN38 as part of the Collaboration Agreement with Hisun.
 In addition, miscellaneous income consists of rental receipts from the sublease of unused manufacturing and excess office space for which we no longer have lease commitments.
 The underlying lease expense is reflected in general and administrative expenses.